-Nonprofit organizations use social media every single day.
-They use it to connect with people and raise awareness about great causes.
+Nonprofit organizations use social media every single day, to connect with people and raise awareness about great causes.
 Also, social media is a great source for fundraising for which nonprofit organizations can spread a word.
 In fact, around 55% of people engaged with social media get motivated to take further actions.
 Thus, we can say that a combination of social media and nonprofit organizations is a good match.
-But, how do you optimize social media presence?
-Well, you will see thousands of people involved but, we can’t deny the importance of social media monitoring.
+But, how do you optimize your social media presence?

 The World Wide Fund For Nature that focuses on different environmental issues is facing the biggest challenge of climate change.
 Climate change is the cause of rising sea levels and increased temperatures.
 So, to spread a word about it, they launched Earth Hour.

-Earth hour is a social media campaign that is organized on every last Saturday of March.
+Earth hour is a social media campaign that is organized every last Saturday of March.
 It calls everyone, be it individuals or businesses to switch off their lights for one hour from 8:30 PM to 9:30 PM.
-We can say that it was a great initiative to tackle climate change and preserve the world’s wilderness.

 25th March 2017 marked the 10th anniversary.
 Millions of people joined the movement and turned their lights off for an hour.
 WWF used the #EarthHour to urge followers that generated over 2 billion impressions.
 So, you can imagine the depth and intensity of impact a social media campaign can make.
 Take a look at the complete video here.